Back

 Intellectual Framework

-Seven commitments — theoretical and operational in equal measure — that define how this firm names harm, gathers evidence, and chooses its tools.
+Nine commitments — theoretical, methodological, and operational in equal measure — that define how this firm names harm, gathers evidence, and chooses its tools.

 This firm operates from a set of explicit intellectual commitments — theoretical and operational in equal measure.
 The frameworks below are not decorative.
 They define how harm is named, how evidence is gathered, how tools are chosen, and what accountability actually looks like.
 Each one earns its place by doing real work in practice.